time-link/timelink-kleio/src/stru/README.md

-Place structure files here, either in classic kleio str format or iin the yaml format.
+Place structure files here, either in classic kleio str format or in the yaml format.

 # The yaml format is preferred, as it allows for more flexibility and easier editing.

+The default structure is: sources-structure.yaml